-TIP-ON and TIP-ON with Blumotion are the names our mechanical technology goes by.
-The systems work on a push activation trigger to activate the function.
+TIP-ON is the name our mechanical technology goes by.
+The system works on a push activation trigger to activate the function.
 A gentle push is all that is required.
-A synchronisation bar operates with an activation trigger to make sure equal pressure is applied to the cabinet face.
+A synchronisation bar operates in conjunction with the activation trigger to ensure equal pressure is applied on the cabinet face.
 This is particularly important when the push activation is not in the centre of the cabinet face.

-TIP-ON is available in cabinets with doors and TIP-ON with Blumotion in cabinets with drawers only.
-TIP-ON for the AVENTOS system is available in the HK operating motion only, however clever design in the overheads cabinet area by dropping the door slightly below the cabinet face, means you can pull from behind the door, reducing the need for a handle.
+TIP-ON is available in cabinets with doors and drawers only.
+The AVENTOS system is available in the HK operating motion only, however clever design in the overheads cabinet area by dropping the door slightly below the cabinet face, means you can pull from behind the door, reducing the need for a handle.

 Considerations of Mechanically Assisted

 Whilst the TIP-ON function gives you everything you need in a truly handle-less design style, there are trade-offs with the system.
-The system requires slightly deeper cabinet end panels as the cabinet front activation area is 1-2mm greater than standard handle operated functions.
+The system requires slightly deeper cabinet end panels as the cabinet front activation area is about 3mm greater than standard handle operated functions.

-TIP-ON for doors and TIP-ON for AVENTOS systems use a manual close.
-This means the system does not operate with a spring mechanism to pull the doors in like traditional soft close systems.
+The system requires a manual close.
+This means the system does not operate with a spring mechanism to pull the drawer in like traditional soft close systems.
 Because of this the mechanical system can’t feature soft close.
+There are further developments on mechanically assisted operation to feature soft close and our LEGRABOX drawer will be available with this technology mid-way through 2016.

 Like anything there are a considerations with any choice and once understood, TIP-ON provides great motion technology to give you that dream kitchen look.